Volunteer opportunities, rights and expenses

-You don’t have a contract of employment as a volunteer, so you don’t have the same rights as an employee or worker.
+You do not have a contract of employment as a volunteer, so you do not have the same rights as an employee or worker.

 You will usually be given a volunteer agreement that explains: